 A1QA: Raimond, you are adherent to Context driven testing, right?
 Sometime ago we interviewed James Bach who actually stood at the origins of this methodology.
 James suggests a program working well for one person in a given situation might prove inadequate or inappropriate for another person or context.
 Does Context driven testing proved its effectiveness for Skype which is really client oriented technology?

 Raimond Sinivee (R.S): I value the principles of the Context-Driven-Testing and the first two principles are that the value of any practice depends on its context and there are good practices in context, but there are no best practices.
-This means what you`ve just said that there is no silver bullet or a script that works in all situations.
+This means what you’ve just said – that in web app testing there can be no silver bullet or a script that works in all situations.
 Context to me means all the aspects of the situation and taking into an account people, background, available resources and goals among other things.
 For example I avoid theoretical questions on interviews which ask what you would do.
 I haven’t seen a person who could give enough context to really explain all the aspects that would matter and I would not actually know how the person would behave.
 I can ask behavioral questions, because person can explain the context, because he/she has experienced it and that is specific example from what we can learn.

 Skype has a lot of different teams working on different client applications.
 Skype is committed to platform diversity which means Skype makes clients also to Android, iOS, Mac OS X etc. The platform specifics are context to test teams and not all teams test exactly the same way.
 Similar teams share knowledge and tools, but every team uses their specific testing that matches their context.
 I work on Skype Plug-in for Outlook.com, OneDrive.com and Facebook.com and I use web based testing which is different from Skype desktop application testing in many ways like the tools we use and platforms we need to cover.